ccorsin/red-tetris/README.md

 # Project
+Multiplayer Tetris - using React, NodeJs and websockets.

-Tetrisis a puzzle game (see Wikipedia), whose subject is to contain falling pieces aslong as possible in a Playground.
+Tetris is a puzzle game (see Wikipedia), whose subject is to contain falling pieces aslong as possible in a Playground.
 The game is over when the field no longer offers enoughroom for a new piece to fall.
 When one or more lines of land are complete, they disappear, allowing to postpone the expiry of the game.

 The game relies on a client / server architecture.
 The client runtime environment is a browser.
 The server is written with NodeJS.Clients and server communicate via http.
 The communication between the server and the clients is bi-directional, we used socket.io for its implementation.